-The following Local Government practice note Produced in partnership with Morayo Fagborun Bennett of Hardwicke Chambers provides comprehensive and up to date legal information covering:
+The following Local Government practice note produced in partnership with Morayo Fagborun Bennett of Gatehouse Chambers provides comprehensive and up to date legal information covering:

 Coronavirus (COVID-19): During the current pandemic, legislation and changes to practice and procedure in the courts and tribunals have been introduced, which affect the following: